 Strategic litigation is the use of court cases as part of a strategy to achieve broader legal and social change.
 In the case of ILGA-Europe, strategic litigation is about using European courts to advance the rights of LGBTI people, usually as part of a wider advocacy campaign.
 The use of European courts to ensure full recognition and implementation of human rights for everyone – irrespective of their sexual orientation, gender identity or sex characteristics – is one of the working methods of ILGA-Europe to achieve full equality for LGBTI people in Europe.

 Where a same-sex partner is allowed to adopt their partner’s adopted child.

-An arrangement in which a woman carries and delivers a child for another couple or for another person.
+An arrangement in which a person carries and delivers a child for another family or for another person.